yugr/python-hate/README.md

 A growing list of things I dislike about Python.

-There are workarounds for some of them (often half-broken and usually unintuitive) and others may even be considered virtues by some people.
+There are workarounds for some of them (often half-broken and usually unintuitive) and others may even be considered to be virtues by some people.

 # Generic